 - Easily give up

-Who identified the growth mindset?
+Who identified the growth and fixed mindset?

 It was Stanford University psychologist Dr. Carol Dweck who first introduced her concept of the development mindset.
 In her groundbreaking research, Dweck examined the reasons why some people fail and others succeed.